Frequently Asked Questions

 The Judicial Performance Review Committee studied the results of anonymous surveys completed by lawyers, surveys completed by jurors (where applicable), and studied written opinions submitted by the judges for their legal reasoning and clarity.

 Missouri voters adopted this plan to the state constitution in 1940 to keep money and politics out of our courts.
-Judges who serve under the Non-Partisan Court Plan, or known across the nation as the Missouri Plan, are nominated by judicial commissions and then selected by the governor.
+Judges appointed under the Non-Partisan Court Plan, or known across the nation as the Missouri Plan, are nominated by judicial commissions and then selected by the governor.
 After the judge’s first 12 months on the bench, nonpartisan judges must go before the voters in a retention election.
 Voters are asked whether each of these judges should be retained.
 To be retained, a judge must receive a majority vote.
 A similar retention election occurs at the end of each term.

 If a judge does not receive a majority of votes, his or her judicial office will become vacant, and the nomination and selection process begins again.